 Translating your website should occupy the #1 spot on your to-do list if you want to expand your business and conquer international markets.
 However, planning for website translation is just one side of this global success coin.
 The other is the international SEO.

-It’s never enough to just translate your content – you need to be sure that new, global versions of your website will be properly indexed and easy to find for your new audience!
+It’s never enough to simply translate your content – you need to be sure that new, global versions of your website will be properly indexed and easy to find for your new audience!
 To do that like a pro, you need to have a kit of essential tools that will help your business with SEO translation.
-Today, we listed them for you.
+Today, we have listed them for you.

 #1.
 Google Tools

 Google offers tools that will help you get started on research about your new audience in terms of keywords.
 The best part about it – these tools are completely free!
 Ladies and gentlemen, let us introduce you to Google Trends and Google Keyword Planner.

 Google Trends will allow you to discover the most popular search terms and related search terms in a chosen locale.
 After a quick analysis, you will be able to establish the popularity of your chosen keywords, and understand your targeted audience and their interests.